WebOrigami/docs/src/content/pattern/serve.md

 This server is already pretty interesting!
 We've got a simple site, but can flexibly change the representation of the data.
 Having done relatively little work, we can let our team write content in markdown.
 Unlike many markdown-to-HTML solutions, the translation is happening at runtime, so an author can immediately view the result of markdown changes by refreshing the corresponding page.

-Each of our underlying object, file, or function-based graphs has its advantages.
-For example, we can serve our function-based graph to browse HTML pages which are generated on demand.
+Each of our underlying object, file, or function-based trees has its advantages.
+For example, we can serve our function-based tree to browse HTML pages which are generated on demand.

-<span class="tutorialStep"></span> Edit `src/deep/siteGraph.js` to export the function-based graph from `htmlFn.js` instead of `htmlFiles.js`.
+<span class="tutorialStep"></span> Edit `src/deep/SiteTree.js` to export the function-based tree from `htmlFn.js` instead of `htmlFiles.js`.

 <span class="tutorialStep"></span> Restart the server with `node serve`.